redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 configmap/nvidia-dcgm-exporter-dashboard labeled
 ```

-View the created resource and verify the labels
+View the created resource and verify the labels for the `dashboard` and `odc-dashboard`

 ```sh
 oc -n openshift-config-managed get cm nvidia-dcgm-exporter-dashboard --show-labels